 These Air-Fryer Coconut Shrimp are bursting with flavor and lots of texture.
-Butterflied shrimp is dipped in a coconut batter, dredged in a panko-coconut breading and air-fried until crispy perfection and ready for dunking in a simple pineapple coconut yogurt dip.
-Feeds 4 to 6 (depending) in about 30 minutes.
+Butterflied shrimp is dipped in a coconut batter, dredged in a panko and coconut breading and air-fried until crispy perfection.
+Serve with a simple pineapple coconut yogurt dip for dunking.
+Feeds 4 to 6 (depending) in about 35 to 40 minutes.

 I have loved coconut shrimp since the first time I tasted it almost twenty-some years ago.
 Back in the day, when our girls were a lot younger, Pat and I would take them to Red Lobster for a special dinner.
-Pat would get the shrimp combo (scampi and popcorn shrimp and fries), we’d split a basket of cheddar bay biscuits (side note: anyone have that recipe?) the girls would order off of the paper kiddie menu.
-For me, without hesitation or the need to look at a menu, I would order the coconut shrimp and that yummy pineapple coconut yogurt dipping sauce.
+Pat would get the shrimp combo (scampi and popcorn shrimp and fries), we’d split a basket of cheddar bay biscuits (side note: I’ve been working on that recipe!) the girls would order off of the paper kiddie menu.
+For me, without hesitation or the need to look at a menu, I would order the coconut shrimp and that addictive pineapple coconut yogurt dipping sauce.
 More on that sauce later.

 If you’ve been reading along over the years, you know I have a deep, underlying fear of deep frying.

 I just can’t bring myself to do it.
 Not only because of the calories but the hot oil literally scares me to death.
-I admire anyone who can heat that much oil in a pot successfully.
-Pat knows this as well, so this past Christmas he got me an air-fryer and it’s safe to say that I am indeed obsessed with it.
-At first I was overwhelmed and unsure where to begin because there’s so many things to be made.
-So I gave it a few months and a few a test runs, and so here we are.
+I admire anyone who can heat that much oil in a pot without the fear of burning down their kitchen.
+Pat knows about my fear and gave me an air fryer one Christmas.
+And it’s safe to say that I am indeed obsessed with it.

-I can now safely, and more healthily fry things with AIR!
+I love that I can (safely) healthily fry things with just hot air and a small amount oil!
 I mean, can you even believe these beauties where NOT deep fried??
-Who wants to split these with me?

 To Make the Pineapple Coconut Yogurt Dip You Will Need: